Yuba City, California: Sikh Parade

 Yuba City is known for its sizeable Sikh community.
 The Sikh population in the Yuba–Sutter area has grown to be one of the largest in the United States and one of the largest Sikh populations outside of the Punjab state of India.
 Each year on the first Sunday of November, Sikhs from the United States, Canada, India, the United Kingdom and throughout the world attend the Sikh parade in Yuba City, which commemorates the receipt by Sikhs of their Holy scripture, the Guru Granth Sahib, in 1708.
 The 4.5 mi parade features floats and a procession of parade participants.
 The 2005 parade drew an estimated 56,000 people while the 2007 parade was estimated to draw between 75,000 and 85,000 people of both Sikh and non-Sikh background.
 In 2008, an estimated 80,000 people came out for the event which is now considered one of the largest gatherings in Northern California.
 In 2012, the parade participants rose to an estimated number of 150,000 people.

 California Swan Festival

 Yuba City participated in the California Swan Festival, which had been held from 2013 to 2016, November 13–15, with the events centered in adjacent Marysville’s Caltrans Building.

+California Dried Plum Festival

+Yuba City hosted the California Prune Festival from annually 1988 to 2000 with the name changed to the Dried Plum Festival in 2001 and its last year in 2002.